 Global Optimization Toolbox provides an additional multiobjective solver for nonsmooth problems.

-The toolbox includes three algorithms for solving constrained linear least-squares problems:
+The toolbox includes two algorithms for solving constrained linear least-squares problems:

 The toolbox includes two algorithms for solving nonlinear least-squares problems: